 1st October to 31st December 25% of Annual Subscription

 (iv) Table money will be charged at an amount set from time to time by the Committee.

 All cheques drawn on the Club’s Bank Account must be signed by the Treasurer or Chairman and countersigned by a Committee member.

-The Accounts of the Club, made up to 31st December each year, must be audited annually by an Auditor elected by the Committee.
-The Auditor may not be a member of the Committee.
+The accounts of the Club, made up to 31st December each year, must be subject to an Independent Examination by an Independent Examiner elected by the Committee.
+The Independent Examiner may not be a member of the Committee.

 (d) ASSETS OF THE CLUB

 (i) All assets of the Club (other than the every day use cash which is controlled by the Treasurer) are vested in not less than two or more than four Trustees appointed by the Committee.